weiji14/ctcorenet/README.md

 This will load the image data stored in `data/train`, perform the training (minimize loss between img.png and label.png), and produce some outputs.

+More advanced users can customize the training, e.g. to be more deterministic, running for only x epochs, train on a GPU using 16-bit precision, etc, like so:

+    python ctcorenet/ctcorenet.py --deterministic=True --max_epochs=3 --gpus=1 --precision=16

+More options to customize the training can be found by running `python ctcorenet/ctcorenet.py --help`.

 ### Reproducing the entire pipeline

 To easily manage the whole machine learning workflow, this project uses the